-The systematic progression of Cenovus's bitumen resources, from prospective to contingent resources and then to reserves, and ultimately to production, was deliberately slowed in 2015 as low commodity prices limited availability of delineation capital.
-For example, most stratigraphic wells drilled in 2015 were focused on supporting conversion of reserves to production at Christina Lake and Foster Creek, resulting in negligible prospective and contingent resources reclassification.
-Consequently, bitumen best estimate economic contingent resources for 2015 remained virtually unchanged at 9.3 billion barrels.
+The systematic progression of Cenovus's bitumen resources, from prospective to contingent resources and then to reserves, and ultimately to production, was deliberately slowed in 2016 as low commodity prices limited availability of delineation capital.
+For example, most stratigraphic wells drilled in 2016 were focused on supporting conversion of reserves to production at Christina Lake and Foster Creek, resulting in negligible contingent and prospective resources reclassification.
+Revised development plans resulted in slight recovery factor reductions for portions of the Borealis and Greater Pelican Lake Regions to optimize their value, resulting in slight reductions in bitumen best estimate economic contingent resources and prospective resources for 2016.